-Students who plan to complete degree requirements at the end of the Summer Semester may participate in the preceding Spring Graduation ceremonies pending completion of degree requirements under the following policy:
+Students who plan to complete degree requirements at the end of the semester immediately following the graduation ceremony may participate in the graduation ceremonies pending completion of degree requirements under the following policy:

-- 1. At the time of Spring Graduation the student may not have more than 6 credit hours pending. - The outstanding credits must be completed by the last day of final exams of the Summer Semester immediately following the Spring graduation in which the student participated.
-A written plan for completing these credits must be filed with the Registrar's Office before participating in the Spring ceremony.

-3. The student will not be eligible to participate in any other graduation ceremony for conferral of the same degree.
+- 1. At the time of the graduation ceremony the student may not have more than two classes to complete. - 2.
+The student must be registered in, and plan to complete the outstanding credits by the last day of final exams of the semester immediately following the graduation in which the student participated. - 3.
+The student will not be eligible to participate in any other graduation ceremony for conferral of the same degree.